 [groups] admins = john, inge, dieter extension-gimmefive-developers = jocrau, ohader extension-contentparser-developers = jocrau extension-rootline-developers = jocrau extension-perfectlightbox-developers = niediek extension-nc_staticfilecache-developers = sonne, ohader, danp, franzripfel, stefan_sprenger, axeljung01, soda_2005, ncfrans, michael.klapper, spyker, fab1en [/gimmefive] @extension-gimmefive-developers = rw [/contentparser] @extension-contentparser-developers = rw [/] @admins = rw @extensions-developers = rw * = r

 - bring back the old code to redmine that writes the

 authzfile (this and probably few others) and expose this file to the SVN server, which fetches it regulary.
 I suggest to be careful when doing so and first downloading it and then moving the downloaded file (after a size verification?) over the active one (atomic operation).

-#2 Updated by Steffen Gebert over 7 years ago
+Updated by Steffen Gebert about 8 years ago

 Attached is a possible solution.